ImEr1c/JavaPackTemplate-old/README.md

 # JavaPackTemplate

-Template for making a datapack with my library
+Template for making a datapack with my java library